 Internal Medicine News, owned by Elsevier, was originally published as a bimonthly newspaper in 1968.
 Their evidence-based app distributes news articles on healthcare policy and research development that influences patient care.
 The articles published are read mainly by internists, however they can be really useful to read to inform you of regulatory, legislative or economic changes in the medical industry.

 Available for: iOs and Android

 The New England Journal of Medicine (NEJM) is one of the top medical journals and the NEJM this week health news app publishes the latest medical research from NEJM published in the last seven days, including review articles and perspectives.

 Having the latest quality research from a high impact journal at your fingertips is really useful, especially if you’re researching a niche area within health and would like to keep updated with high-quality evidence.

 Cost: Free (for a limited time, in selected countries)

 Available for: iOS

-Do you use a health news app to help you monitor the latest medical news?
-Let use know in the comments below.
+Do you use health news apps to help you monitor the latest medical news?
+Let us know in the comments below.